 • Migrating tools before deciding workflow ownership.

-• Importing low-value historical noise into new system.
+• Importing low-value historical noise into the new system.

 • Changing client-facing communication channels mid-project without notice.